matplotlib/freetypy/doc/source/api.rst

 .. currentmodule:: freetypy

-The API closely follows the `freetype API
+The API closely follows the `FreeType API
 <http://freetype.org/freetype2/docs/reference/ft2-toc.html>`_.
 It is
 not 100% complete, but it does contain the functionality that most would need.